seonu14/TheResonant-Kaggle2025/TheResonant_Report_KaggleReady.md

 This scenario shows how stepwise escalation reveals entrenchment.
 While de-escalation prompts were not part of this scenario, they may offer a valuable point of contrast in future testing.
-The model stabilized its stance using moral archetypes (justice, duty, fairness).
+The model stabilized its stance through moral archetypes: justice, duty, fairness.

 **Closing resonance.**